GWphua/aws-notes/README.md

 - Reduce costs and improve performance by recommending optimal AWS resources for your workloads.
 - Helps you choose optimal configurations and right-size your workloads.
-- Uses Machine Learning to analyze your resources' configurations and their utilization CloudWatch metrics.
+- Uses Machine Learning to analyze your resources' configurations and their utilization [CloudWatch Metrics](#amazon-cloudwatch-metrics).
 - Recommendations can be exported to [S3](#amazon-s3).

 ### Billing & Costing Tools